shabin5785/Udemy-React/React_4.md

 - Redux promise library unravels the promises returned by apis.

 - the react can flow can be triggered by a number of scenarions .Like hitting serach button or loading home page etc. For cases with no specific input , like loading home page, we can trigger base action in life cylce methods.
 One life cylce mehtod is componentwillmount.

+- Link is a React component that ends up as an anchor tag.
+This can be used to link componentns or go frm one component to another